someflydays/recap-and-forecast-bot/backend/README.md

 # Backend

-To test the backend locally, run the following command from the `recap-and-forecast-bot/backend/` directory:
+To start the backend locally, run the following command from the `recap-and-forecast-bot/backend/` directory:
 ```
 uvicorn app.chatbot:app --reload
 ```